Technique

 Stretching for 15 minutes a day is ideal.
 If daily doesn’t work with your schedule, 4-5 times a week is a good goal.
 If that is too much, try once or twice a week.
 If you stretch daily, you can stretch for less time and still get positive results.
 If you stretch less frequently, you’ll need to spend a longer time stretching to see maximum results.
 The good news is that each time you stretch you’ll feel less pain and stiffness in your body.

 Your hamstrings and the back of your shoulders.
 These two areas are the tightest and most prone to accumulating dense, unhealthy fascia.
 The hamstrings also have the biggest impact on the position of your pelvis - which in turn regulates your posture from head to toe.
-We recommend doing hamstring stretches on a regular basis.
-In the Super Year Program we dedicate 3 months to the hamstrings.
+We recommend doing Back of the Leg and Glutes stretches (which include the hamstrings) on a regular basis or add the Hamstring Flow to your routine.
 Neck and shoulder pain is partly due to the fact that the hamstrings are so tight and are holding the pelvis in a dysfunctional position - which is reverberating up the spine and into the neck and shoulders.
-In addition to doing the hamstring stretches, we recommend doing Large Intestine, Small Intestine, Skin, and Thymus stretches from the Single Stretches category to alleviate shoulder and neck pain.
+In addition to doing the hamstring stretches, we recommend doing Large Intestine, Small Intestine, Skin, and Thymus stretches to alleviate shoulder and neck pain.
 Also, listen to your body and do the stretches that your body is telling you to do at any given time.

 Using the Search Index page of more than 100 terms, find your injury or concern and copy and paste it into the Search Programs bar on the site.
 You’ll find a list of all the videos that will solve that particular concern.
 If you don’t see your pain point or injury listed, leave a comment under any video and ask us about it.
 We’ve dealt with every imaginable problem and can give you direction right away.